Reggie Rembert

-Reginald Bernard "Reggie" Rembert (born December 25, 1966) is a retired American football wide receiver in the National Football League.
-He was drafted in the second round (28th overall) of the 1990 NFL Draft by the New York Jets.
-He played college football at West Virginia.
+Reginald Bernard Rembert (born December 25, 1966) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected in the second round (28th overall) of the 1990 NFL draft by the New York Jets.
+He played college football for the West Virginia Mountaineers.

 Rembert played only three of four seasons in the NFL.
 He did not play as a rookie, as he never signed with the Jets and was traded to the Cincinnati Bengals.

 Early life

 Rembert began his football career at the age of seven, when he joined a Pee Wee league.
 He became the Most Valuable Player, but was cut from his seventh-grade team.

 To begin his high school career, Rembert played tailback.
 However, in his senior year, he was moved to receiver.
 Then at 6'4" and 160-pounds, he recorded 15 touchdown receptions and All-State honors, but could not qualify for a scholarship.